 Let us understand the concept in depth through understanding the related terminologies of a T account balance through the discussion below.

 #1 – General Ledger

 A general ledger is a formal representation of a company’s financial statements where the debit account and credit account records are validated with a trial balance.
-A general ledger offers comprehensive documentation of all financial transactions of the company over a certain period of time.
-A general ledger is the repository of all account-related information that is required in order to prepare a financial statement.
-The typical accounts include accounts of assets, liabilities, shareholders’ equity, revenues, and expenses etc.
+A general ledger offers comprehensive documentation of all financial transactions of the company over a certain period.
+A general ledger is the repository of all account-related information required to prepare a financial statement.
+The typical accounts include accounts of assets, liabilitiesAccounts Of Assets, LiabilitiesWhat makes Assets & Liabilities different is that while the former refers to anything that a Company owns to gain long-term economic benefits, the latter refers to anything that the Company owes to other parties. , shareholders’ equity, revenues, and expenses, etc.

 #2 – Double Entry Accounting

-This has been a guide to T-Account.
-Here we discuss what is T Account along with practical examples and explanation of accounting transactions.
+This article has been a guide to what is T-Account.
+Here we explain its examples, format, and related terminologies in detailed manner.
 You may also find some useful accounting articles below –